The-Back-Room/YT-Music-Menu-Player/README.md

 <img width="500" alt="preview" src="/preview.png" />
 </p>

-**To build for a your platform:**
+## Supported OS
+- Windows
+- Linux
+- macOS

+## Installation

-1. Download this repo.
+- Download this repo.
-2. Open the folder in your command line or Terminal.
+- Open the folder in your command line or Terminal.
-3. Run `yarn install`.
+- Run `yarn install`.
-4. Then run `yarn package`.
+- Then run `yarn package`.
-5. Check the `out` folder for the packaged application to run.
+- Check the `out` folder for the packaged application to run.

 ---